chunned/spotufy/README.md

 - Clone this branch (main), place the `.env` file we submitted to Canvas in the repository directory, install the required packages with Pip, then simply `python3 app.py`
 - Alternatively, use the `docker-compose.yml` we submitted to Canvas. `docker compose up`

+Deploying locally will simply involve running the Flask application, and uses the Flask server.
+The Docker image is meant to be the "production" deployment and uses Gunicorn as the web server, with Nginx added to proxy incoming connections.

 Either way, visit `http://localhost:9191` to access the application.

 # Self-Hosting